fbpx

 Let’s break that down a bit further.

 If you’re looking to draw smooth lines, one of the major features that will help is Photoshop’s smoothing scale.
 This will determine how much Photoshop automatically smoothes the lines you make.
-To observe the smoothing scale in action, navigate to the brush tool (B).

 However, by increasing the percentage, you can create a much cleaner version of the line.
 Even 45% makes a massive difference.

-The benefit to this tool is that it’s super quick and easy to use, but if you’re attempting to draw a complex shape, much of it could be lost to the automatic smoothing process.
+The benefit of this tool is that it’s super quick and easy to use, but if you’re attempting to draw a complex shape, much of it could be lost to the automatic smoothing process.

 There is a somewhat bothersome lag when drawing the line that can disrupt the drawing you’re trying to make.
-However, this makes sense when you think about the fact that Photoshop is performing mathematical equations to smooth out any imperfections in your line as you draw.
-A trade-off for a cleaner-looking line I suppose.

-So if you want to draw a complex shape, you’ll need to draw slowly and with added precision to create the shape you want.
+So, if you want to draw a complex shape, you’ll need to draw slowly and with added precision to create the shape you want.

 How To Draw Smooth Straight Lines In Photoshop

-To draw smooth straight lines in Photoshop, select the Brush Tool by pressing B and click once on your canvas to set the starting point of your line.
+To draw smooth, straight lines in Photoshop, select the Brush Tool by pressing B and click once on your canvas to set the starting point of your line.
 Now hold Shift and click on another area of your Canvas.
 Photoshop will automatically connect the two points with a perfectly straight brush stroke.

 Let me give you a more in-depth example.